 My name is Geneva Bugg.
 I joined the Social Circle City Schools family as the primary and elementary school counselor in the 2017-2018 school year.
 I have an A.A. degree from Oxford at Emory College, class of 1998.
 I earned my B.A. from Emory University in 2000.
 I earned a M.Ed. from the University of West GA in 2003.
-I was employed in the Newton County School System as an elementary school counselor for the last 13 years.
+I was employed in the Newton County School System as an elementary school counselor for 13 years.
 I am so excited about joining the SCPS and SCES teams!

 As a school counselor, my primary responsibility is to promote the academic, personal, and social development of all students.
 I look forward to offering support to students, staff, families, and the community.
 I will be meeting with students individually and in small groups, conducting classroom guidance lessons, collaborating with teachers and staff, and consulting with community organizations to benefit and meet the needs of students and families at Social Circle Primary and Elementary Schools.